tevendale/ShowFitFile/readme.txt

 Click on the blue button below the map to upload your .fit file.
 After a couple of seconds, your file will then be displayed.

+An altitude profile graph will be displayed under the map.
+This can be hidden using the block controls in the side bar.

 === Shortcode ===

 Upload the .fit file to your Media Library, then simply create a map from the file by adding the following ShortCode to your post: